exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ##### CSR2 Milestone Swapping Explanation

-<p>This theory has a milestone swapping strategy before full milestones.
+This theory has a milestone swapping strategy before full milestones.
 We have q1 exponent milestones, which increase rhodot straight away.
 We also have c2 related milestones, which increases the q variable, which increases rhodot.

 The reason milestone swapping works is because the benefits of using c2 related milestones (having high q), remain when you switch to q1 exponent milestones.
 If we only use q1 exponent, then we have really low q.
 If we only use c2 related milestones, then we have high q, but low rhodot.
 If we regularly swap them, we can increase q through c2 related milestones, then take advantage of the q1 exponent milestones, while keeping the high value of q we've accumulated earlier!